What Is the Nordic Diet and Is It Healthy?

 Fish: Another good source of breakfast protein, especially in the Nordic diet, is fish.
 Add smoked salmon to your scrambled eggs, or top a flagel with smoked trout, both easy-to-find ingredients that will give your breakfast a protein and omega-3 boost.

 Try These: Healthy Breakfast & Brunch Recipes

 Featured Recipe: Spiralized Beet Salad

 Lunch doesn't need to be a huge meal, and is usually quite simple.
-Typical Nordic diet lunch items may include fermented foods, eggs, salad, rye bread and plenty of seasonal, earthy vegetables.
+Typical Nordic diet lunch items may include fermented foods, eggs, salad, whole grain bread and plenty of seasonal vegetables.